 • Sorry, no additional discounts on sale items.

 • Potters and metalsmiths of the Arts and Crafts period loved to work with this classic organic form.
-This photo of the vase and magnolia blossom has been a Cobre icon for more than 20 years.

 • 5.5" wide x 3.5" high